sip3io/sip3-ansible/playbooks/trial/README.md

 ![Calls Statistic](img/dashboard.png)

-_Note: You are be able to create custom dashboards on your own.
-Explore what metrics are available out-of-the-box and ask in our community channels._
+_Note: Now you are able to create custom dashboards on your own.
+Explore what metrics are available out-of-the-box or ask in our community channels._

 ## 4. Support